 Arnd Kruger, historian

-The best known controversy was the phenomenal success of Jesse Owens, an African-American athlete, in track and field events.
+The best-known controversy was the phenomenal success of Jesse Owens, an African-American athlete, in track and field events.
 Owens won gold medals in the 100-metre and 200-metre sprint, the 4×100 metre relay and the long jump.
-According to folklore Hitler shunned Owens by refusing to shake his hand – however the reality is Hitler did not shake hands with any non-German athlete.
+According to folklore, Hitler shunned Owens by refusing to shake his hand.
+The reality is Hitler did not shake hands with any non-German athlete.
 According to Owens, Hitler offered him a friendly wave during one of the medal presentations.
 Owens also claimed that he was better treated in Nazi Germany than in the racially segregated United States; less widely known is the failure of US president Franklin D. Roosevelt to send Owens a congratulatory telegram or offer to meet him after the games.
-Hitler’s public response to Owens’ gold medal spree may have been exaggerated by the American press, however in private the German leader fumed about the success of a black man.
+Hitler’s public response to Owens’ gold medal spree may have been exaggerated by the American press – but in private the German leader fumed about the success of a black man.
 Hitler told Albert Speer that Negroes should be excluded from future Games because they were from the “jungle” and possessed sub-human physical strength.
 But despite Owens’ four medal haul, Hitler nevertheless had ample victories to cheer about, as German athletes finished on top of the medal tally (89 medals, 33 gold) – well ahead of the United States (56 medals, 24 gold).

 The Nazis continued to use sport for political ends.
 Another example was boxer Max Schmeling, who was world heavyweight champion between 1930 and 1932.
 Schmeling had several high profile fights against American boxers during the 1930s, including Jack Sharkey, Max Baer and Joe Louis.
 Since Baer was of Jewish origin and Louis was African-American, the press in both countries made much of the obvious political connotations.
 Schmeling toured America in 1936 and scored an upset victory over Louis.
-On his return to Germany the Nazis seized on him, hailing Schmeling as a champion, the pinnacle of Aryan strength and manhood.
+The Nazis seized on him on his return to Germany, hailing Schmeling as a champion, the pinnacle of Aryan strength and manhood.
 When Schmeling returned to the US in June 1938 to fight Louis for the world title, the American press demonised him as a robotic, Jew-hating Nazi lover (quite unfairly – Schmeling had no interest in politics and did not support the Nazis).
 On his march to the ring at Yankee Stadium, Schmeling was jeered and pelted with garbage by the crowd.
 Schmeling lost the re-match with Louis and was ignored on his return to Germany.
 He later served briefly in the Luftwaffe (air force) during World War II and became an executive for Coca-Cola after the war.